Note: The above video uses a version prior to Impos 6.52 as an example. Please read the instructions below for an updated walkthrough.

 Auto-modis can also be used as an upselling tool, ensuring your staff members are asking the correct questions at the time of ordering, such as “Would you like a side with that?".

-In this example, we’re going to create an Auto-modi popup for a steak, where the steak needs to have a cooking temperature selected, as well as a sauce.
+In this example, we’re going to create an Auto-Modi popup for a steak, where the steak needs to have a cooking temperature selected.

-This process involves 6 steps, all in Back office:
+This process involves 5 steps, all completed in Back Office:

 - Create an Item

 In many cases you’ll be able to skip a few of the above steps as you may already have the item, modifiers or list created, however we’ll go through the whole process here.

 1. Create the item which is to have the Auto-Modi popup appear, eg "Porterhouse Steak".
 To add an item please see this article.

 NOTE for versions 6.52 and earlier: Ensure you check the "Auto-Modi" checkbox in the Items window (top right-hand corner) to ensure the system makes the item available for Auto-Modis.
 In later versions, all items are automatically available and this option does not appear.